ccdc-opensource/ansible-role-vagrant-base-box/README.md

     readonly: false
 ```

-Where `builds` is a drive for build spaces, and `x_mirror` a drive holding local copies of compiled
-libraries, data etc. required to build our software.
-You can similarly assign specific drive letters
+You can similarly assign specific drive letters to any drives you've specified in your VM
-to any drives you've specified in your VM configuration and formatted using the `<DiskConfiguration>`
+configuration and formatted using the `<DiskConfiguration>` section in your Windows
-section in your Windows' `autounattend.xml` file.
+`autounattend.xml` file.

 The `number`, `online` and `readonly` fields in the `drive_configuration` section apply only to Windows
 Server targets; on these systems the drive configuration task will use the drive number to ensure